10th Volunteer Infantry, Army of the Cumberland, this may be for you!

 The Original Intent and Judicial Interpretation of the Right To Keep And Bear Arms

 This is the authoritative history of how the courts have interpreted the meaning of the right to keep and bear arms.
 It doesn't just cover the judicial interpretation of the Second Amendment to the U.S. Constitution, but also the analogous guarantees contained in most of the state constitutions.
-It was cited in the recent federal district court decision USA v.
-Emerson (N.D.Texas 1999), which is currently on appeal by the government to the Fifth Circuit Court of Appeals.
+It was cited in the federal district court decision USA v.
+Emerson (N.D.Texas 1999) and in the Washington Supreme Court decision State v.
+Sieyes, 225 P.3d 995 (Wash.
+2010).

 Published 1994 by Greenwood Publishing, Westport, Conn.

 Greenwood Publishing Group has a webpage from which you can order this book.
 You should be able to order it through most bookstores, but because it's a scholarly work, you may have some difficulty ordering it through through local chain bookstore.
 They can do it -- if they want to do it.